SageJames/Web3-Hub/Guides/README.md

 # Guides

 ## About
-A Structured apporach to getting a overview in the world of crypto and learning how to use it.
+A structured approach to getting a overview in the world of crypto and learning how to use it.

 ## Links
 - [The Ultimate Guide to Web3](https://moralis.io/the-ultimate-guide-to-web3-what-is-web3/)